dumabg/test_screen/README.md

 Use `Platform` when your code depends on some specific platform functionality.
 Keep in mind that this code is only testable in that platform.

-Use `ThemeData.platform` if the code runs on all platforms, but only adapts depends on the platform.
+Use `ThemeData.platform` if the code runs on all platforms, but is adapting depending of the platform.
 For example on the previous UI example.

 ##### ThemeData.platform on web applications